winkm89/teachPress/README.md

 * BibTeX compatible multi user publication management
 * BibTeX import for publications
 * BibTeX and RTF export for publications
-* Direct data import from NCBI PubMed
+* Direct data import from NCBI PubMed or crossref.org
 * Automatic import over API (with version 9.0.0)
 * RSS feeds for publications
 * Many shortcodes for an easy using of publication lists, publication searches or for text references